-To hear establishment Democrats tell it, you’d think the party’s poor performance this past election day came after a cycle of it pledging to establish the dictatorship of the proletariat.
+To hear establishment Democrats tell it, you’d think the party’s poor performance this past election day came after a cycle of pledging to establish the dictatorship of the proletariat.

 “We need to not ever use the words ‘socialist’ or ‘socialism’ ever again,” said Democratic congresswoman Abigail Spanberger on a call with fellow members of the House of Representatives last week.
 The party’s failure to distance itself from the left, she warned, would see it “fucking torn apart”.